isomerpages/govtech-stp/_vaccinated-travel-lane/vaccinated-travel-lane-vtl-overview.md

 ### 1. Eligibility

 To be eligible for quarantine-free travel under the Vaccinated Travel Lane, travellers must fulfil the following criteria and the <a href="/vtl/conditions" target="_blank">Conditions</a> of the VTL.
-Otherwise, they should explore other Safe Travel Lanes at the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page:
+Otherwise, they should explore other Safe Travel Lanes at the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page.

 <html>